 We must find inclusive ways of making more connected communities work for everyone.

 But we have plenty of assets too.
 For example, we need to build on the strengths and resources of our local communities and be innovative in how we use new technologies.

-This conference will explore the issues, learn from successful projects both within and outside the county, and consider how we can all help to make North Yorkshire a more connected and neighbourly county.
-Delegates will have the opportunity to attend a choice of workshop and visit related stalls in the exhibition area.
+This conference explored the issues, learnt from successful projects both within and outside the county, and considered how we can all help to make North Yorkshire a more connected and neighbourly county.
+Delegates had the opportunity to attend a choice of workshop and visit related stalls in the exhibition area.

 - Trevor Hopkins, Asset Based Consulting

 - Dr Lincoln Sargeant, Director of Public Health for North Yorkshire

 Workshop topics were:

 - Children and Young People: Workshop leads – Elizabeth McPherson, Scarborough and Ryedale Carers Resource, and Helen Hunter, Hambleton and Richmondshire Carers Centre